What is a healthy pregnancy diet

 - Grapefruit, orange & apricot salad

-Many mums claim this is one of the best stages in pregnancy because, as your baby’s senses develop, you may start to notice him / her reacting to their environment.
-You may also start to feel different yourself with your own heightened sense of taste and smell leading to food cravings or dislikes.
-These changes are unlikely to have an adverse effect provided your overall diet is balanced and varied.
-So plan your weekly diet and as well as following healthy eating guidelines aim to include two portions of fish a week, one of which should be an oily variety like salmon, mackerel, trout or sardines.
+Many mums claim a heightened sense of taste and smell at this time, resulting in food cravings or dislikes.
+These changes are unlikely to have an adverse effect, provided your overall diet is balanced and varied.
+Plan ahead where possible, follow healthy eating guidelines and aim to include two portions of fish a week, one of which should be an oily variety like salmon, mackerel, trout or sardines.

-Constipation is a common problem during pregnancy so be sure to focus on wholegrain versions of foods including wholemeal bread, cereals or pasta as well as oats, barley, fruits, vegetables, pulses, nuts and seeds.
-Keep your fluid intake up by aiming for 1½ -2 litres of filtered water, herbal teas or diluted juices daily.
-Try some of the below recipes for inspiration...
+Constipation may be an issue, so focus on wholegrain versions of foods, including wholemeal bread, cereals or pasta, as well as oats, barley, fruits, vegetables, pulses, nuts and seeds.
+Keep your fluid intake up by aiming for 6-8 glasses of filtered water, herbal teas or diluted juices daily.

 - Full of fibre muesli